 Past-Chair / Member-At-Large

-Gail Langlais has worked in the field of career development for over 22 year.
+Gail Langlais has worked in the field of career development for over 30 years.
 She has worked with a broad range of client groups including individuals with intellectual disabilities, physical disabilities, EI recipients, social assistance recipients and individuals with mental health challenges.
 In 2006, she commenced work on Manitoba’s career development portfolio.
 In this role, Gail managed the Government of Manitoba cross-departmental strategy through which horizontal partnerships were developed between departments and community groups to facilitate a seamless integrated career development system within Manitoba.
+She is the past Director of Career Services for the University of Manitoba and is the owner and founder of Gail Langlais Consulting.

-Over her years working in career development, she has participated on a variety of committees and working groups including the Manitoba Association for Career Practitioners, Forum of Labour Market Ministers Career Development Services Working Group and the Advisory Board of the Let’s Get to Work Conference.
+Over her years working in career development, she has participated on a variety of committees and working groups including the Manitoba Association for Career Development, 3CD, National Certification Advisory Committee, LMIC National Stakeholder Advisory Panel and the Let’s Get to Work Conference.
 She has also led numerous working groups related to enhancing the quality and effectiveness of career services through resource development, practitioner professional development and evaluation.

 Gail has been fortunate to have had a variety of experiences at the provincial and pan-Canadian levels within the field of career development.

-Over her years working in career development, she has participated on a variety of committees and working groups including the Manitoba Association for Career Practitioners, Forum of Labour Market Ministers Career Development Services Working Group and the Advisory Board of the Let’s Get to Work Conference.
+Over her years working in career development, she has participated on a variety of committees and working groups including the Manitoba Association for Career Development, 3CD, National Certification Advisory Committee, LMIC National Stakeholder Advisory Panel and the Let’s Get to Work Conference.
 She has also led numerous working groups related to enhancing the quality and effectiveness of career services through resource development, practitioner professional development and evaluation.

 Gail has been fortunate to have had a variety of experiences at the provincial and pan-Canadian levels within the field of career development.